 Sadly, the confusion continues

-I've re-read both of Mark's blog posts and I still see nothing wrong with what he said.
-However, there still seems to be a problem.
+I've re-read both of Mark's blog posts and I still see nothing wrong as such with what he said.
+Perhaps the problem is what he didn't say.
 Somehow people keep reading something other than what was written.
 Rather than seeing Mark's sketch as an approximation of a Dutch junction created with the aim of dissuading NACTO from promoting a dangerous design, people now appear to be using his sketch as a design guide in itself.

 |At first sight, this looks remarkably|